Jelmerro/vimrc/README.md

 ### NodeJS

-While NodeJS itself is required to install CoC's LSP plugins to `~/.config/coc`, there are other recommended optional NodeJS related packages and tools.
+While NodeJS itself is recommended to install CoC's LSP plugins to `~/.config/coc`, it is not strictly required by the install script to use this vimrc config.
+If npm is not found, LSP plugins are skipped as is the CoC package installation.
 The packages mentioned above for Bash and Markdown tooling are highly recommended, so be sure to set your npm prefix to a user writable place: `npm config set prefix $HOME/.local`.
 For linting, you can install the eslint npm package inside specific projects,